Frequently Asked Questions

 How many Boettcher Scholarships are awarded each year?

-Since the beginning of the Scholarship Program in 1952, the Foundation has awarded over 2,200 Scholarships.
+Since the beginning of the Scholarship Program in 1952, the Foundation has awarded more than 2,300 Scholarships.

 What is the timeline for applying for a Boettcher Scholarship?

 Boettcher Scholarship application information is distributed by the high school counselors every September to eligible seniors.
 Applications must be submitted online by November 1 to be eligible for consideration.
+(Each school has an Internal Deadline prior to the November 1st Boettcher Scholarship Deadline to allow counselors the time necessary to prepare their portion of your application.
+Please contact your counselor well before November 1st to check on your school’s internal deadline.)
 All applicants are then notified through the online system, and Semifinalists are requested to submit three letters of recommendation by mid- to late-December.
-All Semifinalists are notified of their status through the online system and approximately 70 Finalists are interviewed in March.
+All Semifinalists are notified of their status through the online system and approximately 100 Finalists are interviewed in March.
 Soon after the Finalist interviews, the 40 winners are notified.
 The winners then have until mid- to late-April to accept or decline the Boettcher Scholarship.

 Where do Boettcher Scholars typically attend school?

-2012-2013 enrollment for the Current Boettcher Scholars is as follows:
+Enrollment for Current Boettcher Scholars in the 2014-2015 academic year is as follows:

 |School (abbreviation)||# of Scholars Enrolled|